bmilde/ambientsearch/README.md

 The retrieved documents, in the default installation Wikipedia articles from the [Simple English Wikipedia](https://simple.wikipedia.org/wiki/Main_Page), are visualized in real time in a browser interface and as a user you can choose to interact with the system or merely employ it as an enriched conversation protocol.

 Ambient search is implemented in Python and uses the Flask Microframework to interact with its browser interface.
-It builds on [Kaldi](http://kaldi-asr.org/) and [Kaldi Gstreamer Server](https://github.com/alumae/kaldi-gstreamer-server) for the speech recognition, [Redis](http://redis.io/) to interact and pass messages between its modules and [Gensim](https://radimrehurek.com/gensim/) for topic modelling.
+It builds on [Kaldi](http://kaldi-asr.org/) and [Kaldi Gstreamer Server](https://github.com/alumae/kaldi-gstreamer-server) for the speech recognition, [Redis](http://redis.io/) to interact and pass messages between its modules, [DRUID](http://jobimtext.org/components/druid/) for keyphrase extraction and [Gensim](https://radimrehurek.com/gensim/) for topic modelling.

 # Impressions